berserkhmdvhb/MADS-MEDICIMAGE/README.md

 # MADS-MEDICIMAGE
 This repository is dedicated to the group project of the course "Introduction to Deep Learning for Image Analysis and Computer Vision" at the Universeity of Luxembourg.
+4 tasks are solved and the implementation and results of tasks 2 and 4 are provided in the repository.
+In the current README, the solutions are documented and explained.

+# TASK 4
-# Installation of ANTs
+## Installation of ANTs
-## Instal Cmake
+### Instal Cmake
 `Cmake` is a requirement for installing ANTs from source.
 Choose the [Cmake version](https://cmake.org/download/), and then use it in the `wget` command below

 ```bash